 Who Can Apply?

-- Anyone having a Bachelor’s or Master’s degree can apply.
+- Anyone having a undergraduate (or Bachelor’s), graduate (or Master’s) or post graduate (or PhD) degree can apply.
 The higher the degree, more the points.

 - At least 2 years (within last 5 years) of Canadian or foreign experience in a skilled trade under key groups of NOC B (Federal Skilled Trades Program).

-- Lower Age gets more points, 5 points are deducted per year of age after the age of 30
+- Candidates aged below 29 gets more points, 5 points are deducted per year of age after that.

 Processing time: Varies with country(though 6-8 months is a good estimate)